EmpowerPlastic/empowerchain/docs/tokenomics/overview.md

 - Participating/voting in governance

 The utility of the MPWR token, and its demand, will be driven by the usage of the network.
-With the network owning and using the tokens for various purposes, there will be a constant demand for the token.
+The plan is to keep building the network and its offerings to ensure that the token is useful and in demand.